 Typically, you can migrate products, customers, historical orders, blog content, pages, and even gift cards.
 Some fields may need formatting or custom mapping, depending on how your original platform stores the data.

-Do I need to rebuild my entire website when moving to Shopify?
+Do I need to rebuild my entire website when migrating to Shopify?

 Yes, most of your design and theme will need to be recreated in Shopify.
 While you can carry over content, navigation, and page structure, Shopify has its own theming system.
 It's a great chance to refresh your brand and improve UX.